 The Howard School named its library after a woman that no one at the school has ever known.

 The Howard School is a private high school in Atlanta.
-The principal of The Howard School is Marifred Cilella, Head of School, whose e-mail is firstname.lastname@example.org.
-238 children attend The Howard School and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+The principal of The Howard School is Marifred Cilella, Head of School, who can be contacted at firstname.lastname@example.org.
+238 students go to The Howard School and are mostly White, non-Hispanic; Hispanic; and Black, non-Hispanic.
 Washington High School Senior Academy is one of the nearest high schools.

 - Ceramics sculpture